 The composition and the functions of our three standing committees of our Board of Directors are set forth below.
-Our Board of Directors will meet subsequent to the Meeting to appoint members of the committees and designate Chairs of those committees from among those individuals elected at the Meeting to serve on our Board of Directors until the 2018 Annual Meeting of Shareholders.
+Our Board of Directors will appoint members of the committees and designate Chairs of those committees from among those individuals elected at the Meeting to serve on our Board of Directors until the 2019 Annual Meeting of Shareholders.